 Southwest Research Institute (SwRI) provides energy storage solutions for the automotive, utilities and power generation industries with science and engineering services ranging from materials engineering and battery testing to site evaluation, feasibility studies, preliminary design, systems integration and software development.

 Battery Energy Storage

-SwRI’s Energy Storage Technology Center provides the automotive and power generation industries with science and engineering expertise to research, develop and evaluate batteries, battery chemistries, battery cells and battery packs used in EVs and grid storage applications.
+SwRI’s Energy Storage Technology Center provides the automotive and power generation industries with electrochemical energy storage and engineering expertise to research, develop and evaluate batteries, battery chemistries, battery cells and battery packs used in EVs and grid storage applications.

 - Battery Technology

 - Electric Vehicle Battery & Electric Car Research

 - Energy Storage System Evaluation & Safety (ESSES)

 Non-Battery Energy Storage